STIR-IT-UP - Vol. 13

-Zoom Walls are the New Feature Walls!
+Zoom Walls are the New Feature.

-by Beth Warnecke and Kathy Otto
+April 9, 2021 – Beth Warnecke & Kathy Otto

 Now that we are over a year into this new normal of spending more time at home and interacting with friends, family, and coworkers solely over video chat, it's not surprising that many of us are craving a bit of change, especially when it comes to our interiors.

-This new norm of working from home does not seem to be stopping anytime soon and the design tips to up your digital game are abundant on the web.
-Tips on proper lighting, camera placement, along with appropriate color and design choices to make the space behind you as appealing as possible, have become the new Google search rage.
+Tips on proper lighting, and camera placement, along with appropriate color and design choices to make the space behind you as appealing as possible, have become the new Google search rage.

 This is where decorative painters step in.
 We, as artists and finishers loved the idea of feature walls when they became popular.
 One wall, quick and easy, you can throw them in between other projects.
-That is what the new Zoom wall is - a feature wall with purpose.
+That is what the new Zoom wall is - a feature wall with a purpose.
 Sitting in front of anything other than a blank wall creates a mood, whether it’s an eclectic picture wall, a mix of patterns or textiles, or a colorful wall.

 You can make them understated like in Beth’s client’s home office or showcase your client’s style as seen in Kathy’s project.
 Try to make the backgrounds as eye-catching as possible but don’t overdo it with too much going on behind you.
-The goal of the Zoom app is to create the feeling of sitting and talking in a room together, so ultimately the focus should be on you or your client.
+The goal of the Zoom app is to create the feeling of sitting and talking in a room together, so ultimately, the focus should be on you or your client.

 Beth Warnecke

-Beth Warnecke was born in San Francisco, a Navy baby, but grew up in Illinois looking at the St. Louis Arch from her backyard with her three brothers.
-Even though she always had a love for art classes she went to school for a bachelor's degree in accounting.
 After staying home to raise a family for 17 years, she decided to go back to what her passion had always been and took her first decorative painting class.
 Once she discovered the St. Louis IDAL chapter, Metro Artisans Guild, there was no looking back.
 Serving her chapter and now the national IDAL Board as Treasurer and current President, Beth runs her business out of a studio that she absolutely loves.
-It is a 120 year old brick building with the original wood floors (now unceremoniously covered with splatters of paint).
+It is a 120-year-old brick building with the original wood floors (now unceremoniously covered with splatters of paint).

 She specializes in kitchen cabinetry finishes and plastered walls and ceilings.
 Another passion for Beth is working with the St. Louis Cardinals baseball and Blues hockey teams, she loves the atmosphere and energy.
 “I’m an artist by day but a baseball and hockey freak by night!”
 Her favorite part of working these part-time jobs is meeting all of the wonderful and kind people I take care of.
 I’ve met Warren Buffet, Lou Brock, Stan Musial, two presidents and many other St. Louis celebrities.
-"My life is full."
-When she is not traveling to keep her portfolio current, Beth loves surrounding herself with her 4 sons, daughter, and daughter and son-in-law.
-Beth is happiest when all of her children are home and her kitchen is crowded and crazy loud.

 Kathy Otto

-Kathy Otto was born in St Louis, is married and the mom to 4 kids and 2 bonus kids, Grandma to 6!
+Kathy Otto was born in St Louis, is married, and the mom to 4 kids and 2 bonus kids, and Grandma to 6!
 She has always loved art and drew constantly.
 As stated on a grade school report card, “Kathy’s grades would improve if she put as much effort into her work as she does decorating the margins of her work.”

 She started her career teaching art classes in a small art store and then started receiving commissions for large canvas work.
 She was introduced to SALI (now IDAL) by Margaret von Kaenel, it opened up a totally new kaleidoscope of possibilities!
 She found a love for textures and metallics.
 She joined the local St Louis IDAL Chapter, Metro Artisans Guild and served as President, Vice-President and Treasurer.